BrooksBirdyBoy/BrooksBirdyBoy/README.md

 - 👋 Hi, I’m @BrooksBirdyBoy
 - 👀 I’m interested in Android development w/Kotlin as well as data visualization and analysis w/Python.
 - 🌱 I’m currently learning with JetBrains, Codecademy, and Udemy.
-- 💞️ I’m looking to collaborate on some interesting app ideas I hope will make a useful contribution for a changing world.
+- 💞️ I’m looking to collaborate on some interesting app ideas I hope will make a useful contribution in a changing world.
 - 📫 How to reach memail: thebrooksbirdclub@gmail.com TWTR:@BrooksBirdyBoy

 <!---